top of page

 It signifies a clash or struggle arising from incompatible interests, goals, values, or viewpoints.
 Conflicts can occur at various levels, ranging from personal disputes between individuals to large-scale confrontations between nations.
 They can arise from differences in beliefs, ideologies, resources, power dynamics, or competing interests.
 Conflicts often involve a sense of tension, hostility, or competition, and they can manifest in different forms, including verbal arguments, physical confrontations, or even wars.
 Resolving conflicts requires effective communication, negotiation, and sometimes the involvement of impartial mediators or arbitrators to find mutually acceptable solutions.
 Conflicts can have both positive and negative impacts, as they can lead to growth, innovation, and change, but they can also result in harm, division, and destruction if not managed or resolved constructively.

-Example sentences of conflict
+Example sentences containing conflict

 1. The ongoing conflict between the two countries has caused many people to flee their homes.